Make website annotation an integrated part of your marketing workflow

 Step 4: Add annotations

-Now, you can begin adding annotations to the page.
+Now, you can add annotations to the page.
 Click on the area of the page that you want to annotate, and a text box will appear.
 Type in your annotation and click "Save" to add the comment to the page.
 You can use the toolbar at the bottom to change colours and add figures, even arrows, to further enrich your remarks as you annotate.

 Step 5: Auto-generated screenshot